How Much Does It Cost to Set Up a Trust

 A trust agreement, which specifies how assets are to be handled for the benefit of another person or persons, effectively governs a trust account, which is sometimes referred to as a "trust fund" informally.
 A life assurance policy, cash, real estate, stocks, and bonds are all assets based on trusts.
 For the benefit of the beneficiary, or recipient, a trustee is in charge of managing the trust.
 You, the grantor or trustor, can create a trust with numerous beneficiaries, usually children, though other family members may also get included.
 The trustee you choose will take over as soon as you pass away or become incapable.

 A person, a professional trustee service, or even a mix of a person and a professional trustee service may serve as this trustee.
 In the past, wealthy people established trusts to manage how their estates would be distributed to heirs, friends, or organizations (such as charities).
 Today, many common, middle-class Americans use trusts to limit how their beneficiaries can spend their wealth.
 Additionally, trust funds can assist in avoiding the need for probate, which can be an expensive and drawn-out legal procedure.
-Trusts can be helpful for gradually transferring funds to children.
+Trusts can be helpful for gradually transferring funds to children, because a trustee can pay out the money in a trust in multiple payments over time.
 For instance, many kids under 18 lack the maturity or financial know-how to manage their assets.
 The trust's terms may specify that assets be dispersed over time.

 Key Terms